communicating with one another

 In one of my previous posts, I quoted from HR Consultant Towers Watson’s 2009/2010 Communication ROI Study, Capitalizing on Effective Communication: “Those who communicate with courage, innovation and discipline, especially during times of challenge and change, are more effective at engaging employees (and customers) and achieving the desired results.”

 How an organization responds to a crisis is a reflection of its loyalty and reliability.
-Organizations that thrive long-term consistently earn the public’s trust.
+Organizations that thrive long-term consistently earn the public’s trust and enthusiasm.